TKapitan/ALRM-VSCode/README.md

         - description
           - String (250 characters)
           - Description of the extension automatically loaded from app.json
     - The API endpoint must process two actions (POST requests)
       - Microsoft.NAV.createObject
-        - Accept three parameters (newly created object identification) and return ID of the object as a number.
+        - Accept three parameters (newly created object identification without the ID) and return ID of the object as a number.
         - Parameters
           - objectType
             - String